JuliaData/DataFrames.jl/getting_started.md

 	mean(dv)

-In many cases we're willing to just ignore `NA`'s and remove them from our vector.
+In many cases we're willing to just ignore `NA` values and remove them from our vector.
 We can do that using the `removeNA` function:

 	removeNA(dv)
 	mean(removeNA(dv))

-Instead of removing `NA`'s, you can try to ignore them using the `failNA` function.
-The `failNA` function attempt to convert a `DataVector{T}` to a `Vector{T}` and will throw an error if any `NA`'s are encountered.
+Instead of removing `NA` values, you can try to ignore them using the `failNA` function.
+The `failNA` function attempt to convert a `DataVector{T}` to a `Vector{T}` and will throw an error if any `NA` values are encountered.
 If we were dealing with a vector like the following, `failNA` will work just right:

 	dv = DataArray([1, 3, 2, 5, 4])
 	mean(failNA(dv))

-In addition to removing or ignoring `NA`'s, it's possible to replace them using the `replaceNA` function:
+In addition to removing or ignoring `NA` values, it's possible to replace them using the `replaceNA` function:

 	dv = DataArray([1, 3, 2, 5, 4])
 	dv[1] = NA
 	mean(replaceNA(dv, 11))

-Which strategy for dealing with `NA`'s is most appropriate will typically depend on the details of your situation.
+Which strategy for dealing with `NA` values is most appropriate will typically depend on the details of your situation.

-In modern data analysis `NA`'s don't simply arise in vector-like data.
-The `DataMatrix` and `DataFrame` structures are also capable of handling `NA`'s.
-You can confirm for yourself that the presence of `NA`'s poisons matrix operations in the same way that it poisons vector operations by creating a simple `DataMatrix` and trying to perform matrix multiplication:
+In modern data analysis `NA` values don't simply arise in vector-like data.
+The `DataMatrix` and `DataFrame` structures are also capable of handling `NA` values.
+You can confirm for yourself that the presence of `NA` values poisons matrix operations in the same way that it poisons vector operations by creating a simple `DataMatrix` and trying to perform matrix multiplication:

 	dm = DataArray([1.0 0.0; 0.0 1.0])
 	dm[1, 1] = NA